kordless/EvolveMCP/README.md

 ## ⚠️ Security Warning

 **IMPORTANT:** EvolveMCP allows Claude to create and execute Python code on your local machine.
-Before using this software, please understand the following security implications in the Security Implications section.
+Before using this software, please understand the security implications by referring to the Security Implications section at the bottom.

 ## Prerequisites